-Daniel Stanton is an associate in the New Orleans office of Kean Miller.
+Daniel Stanton is a partner in the New Orleans office of Kean Miller.
 He joined the firm in 2013 and practices in the admiralty, maritime , and energy law practice groups.
 Prior to law school, Daniel worked as a commercial property and casualty insurance producer in Northwest Florida where he helped businesses manage liability and property risks through a variety of insurance vehicles.

-He is listed as a Rising Star in Louisiana Super Lawyers 2018.Representative Experience
+He is listed as a Rising Star in Louisiana Super Lawyers 2018 - 2022.

 - Assisted in the representation of an international oil and gas production services company in personal injury suit resulting in dismissal on summary judgment under the borrowed employee defense